KaisTahar/cordDqChecker-MIM/README.md

-# cordDqChecker-MIE2023
+# <p align="center"> cordDqChecker-MIE2023 </p>
-`cordDqChecker-MIE2023` Data Quality Assessment on Rare Diseases (RD) Data – A set of Metrics and Tools for the 33st Medical Informatics Europe (MIE) Conference 2023.
+## <p align="center"> Data Quality Assessment on Rare Diseases Data – A set of Metrics and Tools for the 33rd Medical Informatics Europe Conference 2023 </p>

-This repository provides the code version and all instructions for conducting the study presented in the paper submitted for the MIE Conference 2023 (MIE2023).
+`cordDqChecker-MIE2023` This repository provides the code version and all instructions for conducting the study presented in the paper submitted for the 33rd Medical Informatics Europe (MIE) Conference 2023 (MIE2023).

 Acknowledgement: This work was done within the “Collaboration on Rare Diseases” of the Medical Informatics Initiative (CORD-MI) funded by the German Federal Ministry of Education and Research (BMBF), under grant number: FKZ-01ZZ1911R.